The School Day

 The Governing Body has given its approval to the following types of activities being arranged in support of the educational aims of the school:

-- Regular nearby visits (village halls, libraries, shops, woodlands, place of worship, farms)
+- Regular nearby visits (libraries, shops, woodlands, place of worship, farms)

 - Day visits for particular year groups

 - Residential Visits

 - College / School Placements and Visits – BCA & Stony Dean School.